GOD-oda/FantasyGithub/readme.md

-# Stargazer
+# Gladiator

-Stargazer is a web application that uses github to display game status.
+Gladiator is a web application that uses github to display game status.

 ## Status list